STREAM3/visISC/README.md

 Install Mayavi and wxPython (version 2.8.1 is preferred, otherwise if it does not exists as for Mac OS X choose 3.0)

+(If you want to disable ssl verification when installing, you find the instructions <a href="https://docs.continuum.io/anaconda-repository/faq#how-do-i-disable-ssl-checking-on-package-installation">here</a>.)

 Windows:
 `>> conda install --channel https://conda.anaconda.org/krisvanneste wxpython==2.8.12`